 - Paediatric, ER or other specialisations

-We're currently looking for doctors with good French or Arabic skills.
+We are always looking for doctors with good French or Arabic skills.

 Your language level may be tested during the recruitment process.